quantumjot/btrack/README.md

 HDF5 is the *default* format for data interchange, where addtional information such as images or metadata can also be stored.
-It is structured using symbolic links to store references to the original data:
+It is structured using symbolic links and pointers to store references to the original data:

 ```HDF5
 frames/